ando-shah/co2-oracle/README.md

 - Compute the remaining carbon budget from this data point
 - Immutably log the inputs and outputs that led to this outcome to an on-chain database
 - Allow any web3 client to query this database

+Additionally
+- Be the building blocks for generating the Social Cost of Carbon via an Integrated Assessment Model, like FUND.

 This in effect acts as a framework for illuminating carbon pricing supply chains.
 The next step is to extend this framework to do carbon pricing and logging as well.
 The longer term goals of this project are to enable open access carbon pricing to anyone (web or web3 clients), with a corresponding log to a public blockchain, and subsequent retrieval.